splunk/splunk-connect-for-snmp/docs/configuration/sim-configuration.md

-# Otel configuration
+# OTEL and Splunk Observability Cloud configuration

-Splunk OpenTelemetry Collector is a component that provides an option to send metrics to SignalFx.
+Splunk OpenTelemetry Collector is a component that provides an option to send metrics to Splunk Observability Cloud.
 In order to use it, you must set `enabled` flag in `values.yaml` to `true`:

 ```yaml